Friday, February 6, 2026

 In fact, Evers’ incumbent pairings put about 35 Republicans in peril of losing their jobs by putting them against each other, some of them incumbents who have represented their areas for years, building deep relationships with constituents that the governor’s maps brutally sever.

-It’s all created complete chaos in the state’s electoral process.
+It’s created chaos in the state’s electoral process.

 Consider: